Location | Campbell, ACT

 The challenge on this project was to achieve the greatest transformation with the least alteration.
 The clients wished to convert their cold, introverted 1960’s house into a warm, bright home with strong connections to the outdoor spaces and areas for family development.

 With fundamentally ‘good bones’ from both a design and thermal perspective, and enough floor area, we made very selective internal alterations in order to improve the energy efficiency, spatial relationships, circulation and connection to the outdoors, while only adding 1m² to the building’s footprint.
-For example, changing the position of a doorway, or turning the large western picture window into French windows that open onto a sill-height bench seat on the front balcony.
+For example, changing the positions of doorways and turning the large western, picture window into French windows that open onto a sill-height bench seat on the front balcony.

 Small details, such as the recycled gym flooring to main living areas and the retention of original cornices in the front lounge, helped this internal renovation to feel refreshed and inviting while honouring the original house.
 The house was 'realigned' to match the lifestyle of the occupants.
 This project demonstrates the line we negotiate between performance, design and brief.